truecelz/rebos/README.md

 # About
-Rebos is a tool that aims at mimicking what NixOS does (reproducibility), for any Linux distribution.
+Rebos is a tool that aims at mimicking what NixOS does (repeatability), for any Linux distribution.

 #### [Click to visit the wiki.](https://gitlab.com/Oglo12/rebos/-/wikis/home)